-Reliability Lens:
+Reliability lens

 The AWS Well-Architected Reliability Lens is designed to ensure that cloud architectures are robust enough to operate effectively and consistently, even when faced with system failures or external disruptions.
 This lens guides organizations through the best practices in building resilient systems that can manage changes in demand and recover quickly from infrastructure disruptions.